 Mercedes Benz rear brake replacement

-This article will give an overview how to change rear brakes on a typical 203 chassis style car.
+This article will give an overview on Mercedes Benz Rear Brake Replacement of a typical 203 chassis style car.
 Parts may differ depending on car especially on cars with sports package.
 There a few different parts for the C-class so it is always a good idea to make sure you are getting the right parts by checking your VIN number.

 Make sure you have all the tool and parts you need: